UoB-COMSM0166/2025-group-20/README.md

   <b>Figure 5. </b> <i>Paper Prototype</i>
 </p>

 We also considered incorporating memory-based gameplay elements, wherein players would briefly see a recipe displayed with fruit icons and then need to recall it during gameplay.
 As levels progressed, the complexity and number of fruits would increase, challenging the player's memory further.
 However, in the Game Testing Activity, feedback from other teams indicated this approach demanded excessive cognitive effort, as players would need to simultaneously remember recipes and master fruit-specific slicing techniques.
-We took this feedback on board and decided to keep the recipes visibly displayed on-screen to improve the playability and enjoyment of our game.
+We took this feedback on board and decided to keep the recipes visible on-screen to improve the playability of our game.

 ## Identifying Stakeholders